uswds/uswds-site/pages/documentation/guidance/performance/glossary.md

 ##### Lighthouse

 [Lighthouse], the Chrome plugin and command line testing tool, includes time to interactive as one of the metrics it tests.
-To test, run either the plugin on your site or the [CLI tool](https://developers.google.com/web/tools/lighthouse/#cli) (as explained on the Google Tools for Web Developers page) with the appropriate options.
+To test, run either the plugin on your site or the [CLI tool](https://developer.chrome.com/docs/lighthouse/overview/#cli) (as explained on the Chrome for developers page) with the appropriate options.

 ##### Chrome web browser